401Midterm/401-midterm/README.md

 When a user creates an acitivity, it is hidden by default.
 An admin must approve each hidden activity.

+To do so, enter the following command with an `admin token`:
 ```sh
 http GET https://competeme-deploy.herokuapp.com/api/v1/admin 'Authorization:Bearer <admin token>'
 ```

-A GET call (as admin) returns an array of activities pending approval (or an empty array if there are no activities to approve).
+A GET call (as admin) returns a `200` status code, and an array of activities pending approval (or an empty array if there are no activities to approve).
 (example):

 ```javascript